OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User

 \bench is a benchmark suite within the Orion system~\cite{alnegheimish2022orion}.
 A researcher creates a new model and integrates it with Orion through a pull request.
 A benchmark run is executed and produces a leaderboard, and the model is then stored in the sandbox.
 This part of the workflow satisfies the goals of the researcher, which is comparing the performance of different models.
 To serve \user{s}, pipelines in the sandbox are tested by an Orion developer.
 Pipelines that pass the tests are verified and become available to \user{s}.
 This workflow is depicted in Figure~\ref{fig:userbench}.
-Five main properties enable our framework for benchmarking unsupervised time series anomaly detection models: abstractions that enable us to compose models as pipelines (directed acyclic graphs) of reusable components called \textit{primitives}; extensions to add new pipelines and datasets; hyperparameter standardization; verification of pipelines; and continuous benchmark releases.
+Five main properties enable our framework for benchmarking unsupervised time series anomaly detection models: abstractions that enable us to compose models as pipelines (directed acyclic graphs) of reusable components called \textit{primitives}; hyperparameter standardization; extensions to add new pipelines and datasets; verification of pipelines; and continuous benchmark releases.
+Lastly, we conclude the section by illustrating how \bench benefits the \user{}.